lbl-srg/obc/specification/source/cdl.rst

 use ``parameter Real k = 1 "A parameter with value 1";``.
 In contrast, a ``constant`` cannot be changed after the software is compiled, and is typically not shown in a graphical user interface menu.
-For example, a ``constant`` is used to define latent heat of evaporation if used in a controller.
+For example, a ``constant`` is used to specify latent heat of evaporation of water if used in a controller.
 ]